nextbreakpoint/infrastructure-as-code/README.md

 ## Configure Terraform and Packer

-Create a file main.json into the config directory.
+Create a file main.json in config directory.
+Copy the content from the file template-main.json.
 The file should look like:

     {
         "account_id": "your_account_id",